I designed these baubles for Sew Hip last year, but I thought they'd be perfect to share with you all as part of my Crafty Christmas series :)

 7) Place the small grey cap piece at the top of your ornament and sew it in place using vertical stitches in white or light grey thread.
 Then turn the ornament over so you can see the back and all your workings.

 8) Cut a four and a half inch length of narrow ribbon, fold it to make loop and sew the ends in place at the top of the ornament using small whip stitches.

 9) Place the front and back bauble pieces together so the ribbon ends are sandwiched between them and the decorated side of the bauble is facing outwards.
 Sew them together with a line of straight stitches around the edge in thread the same colour as your main bauble shape.
 Finally, finish your stitches as neatly as possible on the back of the ornament.

 Here are the templates - double click to view full size and print at 100%.
 I've included a scale so you can check if you've printed them at the right size, but you can obviously print them larger or smaller if you prefer :)This tutorial is for non commercial use only: you can use it for as many ornaments as you like for yourself or as gifts for friends but please don't make any for sale.
 Please feel free to borrow photos if you want to blog about this project, but remember to credit me and link back to the original source, and do not reproduce my entire tutorial on your site.
 Thanks!

 Want to make some of these baubles to sell at craft fairs or in your Etsy shop?
-A PDF version of this tutorial is now available for sale for just £3.50.
+A PDF version of this tutorial is now available.
 Easy to print, buying the PDF allows you to sell as many baubles as you like as long as you make them by hand yourself and credit me as the designer on the label or in the shop listing.
 You can also use the templates to teach a sewing class if you want to.
-The Vintage Felt Baubles PDF Pattern is now available from my website and from my Etsy shop.
+The Vintage Felt Baubles PDF Pattern is now available from my main shop and as an instant download from my Etsy shop.

 Want to make more baubles?
 You can also try these simple felt baubles decorated with sequins.